ZathuraDbg/ZathuraDbg/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20Discord-green.svg)](https://discord.gg/dyMuwaZfPf)

 An GUI open-source assembly emulator-based debugger.
 Mainly for reverse engineering and learning assembly.
 Under development, aims to support all major architecture.
+Powered by Unicorn, Capstone and Keystone Engine.

 ZathuraDbg is still in beta, so expect major changes in the framework used or the UI, etc.